maaroen/minecraft-container/README.md

 These environment variables can be set at run time to override their defaults.

+Set to true to create the server the first time, then disable if you need to customize config files or mods.
+Re-enable to update to a newer version after switching docker images, but make sure to back up and config/mod edits
+> `NUCLEAR_UPDATE`

 Java virtual machine memory - 6 Gigabytes maximum, increase by ~2G per player
 > `JVM_OPTS` "-Xmx6g"